-Contents: Basics; The Band Coverage Myth; What's 3dB?; The Choke Myth; The DX Myth; HF Gain Myths; VHF Gain Myths; The Reciprocal Myth; Coil Q Myth; Coil Length Myth; The Efficiency Myth; The Power Myth; Ground Loss Myths; Body Myth; Radiation Pattern Myths; The NVIS myth; The SWR Myth; The SWR vs. Resonance Myth; The Coaxial Myths; The bandwidth Myth; The Hole Myth; Conclusion;
+Contents: Basics; The Band Coverage Myth; What's 3dB?; The Choke Myth; The DX Myth; HF Gain Myths; VHF Gain Myths; The Reciprocal Myth; Coil Q Myth; Coil Length Myth; The Efficiency Myth; The Power Myth; Ground Loss Myths; Body Myth; Radiation Pattern Myths; The NVIS myth; The SWR Myth; The SWR vs. Resonance Myth; The Coaxial Myths; The bandwidth Myth; The Hole Myth;

 Some of the terms used in this article are the same as those explained in the Antenna Efficiency article which should be read first.
 Readers should also acquaint themselves with with the different types of grounds.
 And remember, myths die hard!

 The Band Coverage Myth